 Some links in this post are affiliate links.
 That means if you click on one and make a purchase, I earn a small commission for sending a customer their way.
 This costs you nothing extra, but lets me keep doing what I do.
 Thank you!

 - 3 teaspoons clay (kaolin or bentonite, etc)

 - essential oils: 30 drops lavender, 15 drops tea tree (where to buy)

 Combine oils and beeswax in a heat proof container.
 (I recycled a tin can for melting purposes, since items made with charcoal can be difficult to wash out.
 However, you’ll want to be sure to store the finished salve in a glass container.)

 Set the container down in a saucepan containing a few inches of water, forming a make-shift double boiler.
 Heat over a medium-low burner, until beeswax has melted.

 Remove from heat and stir in essential oils, charcoal and clay.
+You may need to add a little extra clay if you’d like a thicker consistency.
 Immediately pour into glass containers.

-This recipe is sized to fill 1 four-ounce jelly jar.
+This recipe is sized to fill one 4-ounce jelly jar.
 Store finished salve in a cool, dark place.
 Apply a small amount to skin, as needed.
 Cover with a band-aid and leave on for up to twelve hours before washing off with soap and water.